aws-samples/sample-q-index-cross-account-access/README.md

 - AWS CLI (v2) installed and configured on your computer
 - AWS CDK (v2) installed and configured on your computer (if running CDK to deploy Amazon Q Business)

-- Two AWS Accounts (one account as ISV, another account acting as enterprise customer)
+- Two AWS Accounts (one account as ISV running this tester application, another account acting as enterprise customer running Amazon Q Business)
-- Data accessor registered for your ISV and make sure to add https://localhost:8081 as one of the redirect URLs ([see details on the process](https://docs.aws.amazon.com/amazonq/latest/qbusiness-ug/isv-info-to-provide.html))
+- Data accessor registered for your ISV and make sure to add https://localhost:8081 as one of the redirect URLs ([see details from this related blogpost - Enhance enterprise productivity for your LLM solution by becoming an Amazon Q Business data accessor](https://aws.amazon.com/blogs/machine-learning/enhance-enterprise-productivity-for-your-llm-solution-by-becoming-an-amazon-q-business-data-accessor/))
 - IAM Identity Center (IDC) instance setup with user added on enterprise customer AWS account
 - Amazon Q Business application setup with IAM IDC as access management on enterprise customer AWS account [optional - CDK deployment for easy setup]
 - Docker installed (for deploying CDK only; used for packaging python libraries to Lambda function)

 ## Key Components

-The key component of this solution is to show the user authentication flow step-by-step (OIDC authentication with AWS IAM Identity Center, Token generation and management, STS credential handling) required to make Amazon Q Business's [SearchRelevantContent API](https://docs.aws.amazon.com/amazonq/latest/api-reference/API_SearchRelevantContent.html) requests to cross-account Q index on customer's environment.
+The key component of this solution is to show the user authentication flow step-by-step (OIDC authentication with AWS IAM Identity Center, token generation and management, STS credential handling) required to make Amazon Q Business's [SearchRelevantContent API](https://docs.aws.amazon.com/amazonq/latest/api-reference/API_SearchRelevantContent.html) requests to cross-account Q index on customer's environment.

 ![User Authentication Flow](assets/authentication-flow.png)